eda-ricercatore/gulyas-scripts/notes/uml.md

 Types of scope for class members \cite{WikipediaContributors2018d}:
 + classifier members; or, static members
+	- *Underline the name of each classifier member.*
 	- The scope of a classifier member specified by the scope of the class owning it.
 	- The value of a classifier attribute should be the same for all instances of the class.
-	- Invocating a classifier method shall not affect the state of any class instance (or instance of the class);
+	- Invoking/invocating a classifier method shall not affect the state of any class instance (or instance of the class);
+		invoking a classifier method should not modify any instance attribute of any object.
 + instance members
+	- Assume each member of a class to be an instance member, unless its name is underlined;
+		a class member that has an underlined name is an classifier member.
 	- The scope of an instance member is restricted to a specific object instance of the class.
 	- The value of an instance attribute can vary between instances of the class.
-	- Invocating an instance method can affect the state of any class instance (or instance of the class).
+	- Invoking/invocating an instance method can affect the state of any class instance (or instance of the class);
+		invoking an instance method can modify the value of any instance attribute of any object.